martinring/thesis/src/2-Pre-Deployment.md

 even the host language C++ is not unambiguous across compilers and platforms.

-So Clash (See [#sec:esl]) is a natural choice if we not only want to map and trace changes accross layers but also conduct verification (and trace verification results) across layers.
+So Clash (See [#sec:esl]) is a natural choice if we not only want to map and trace changes across layers but also conduct verification (and trace verification results) across layers.
 For this we have developed a dedicated backend that can translate Clash designs into SMT Bitvector logic (See also [#sec:clash-smt]).
 In addition we have built a small tool, that can generate the